harlan-zw/laradock-cli/README.md

 ## Usage

 1. `laradock setup` Run the setup tool
-2. Check the `.laradock-env` and the files within `./env/docker` has the correct configuration for your project.
+2. Check the `.env.laradock` and the files within `./env/docker` has the correct configuration for your project.
 3. `laradock` Build and run the containers and then mount to the workspace container.

 ## Documentation